auroraland-vr/auroraland-client/README.md

 all non-code assets were developed by engineers sponsored by campanies.

 *Source Code: there is no propietary code included in the project.
-Each file may have its own copyright and licenses, otherwise GPL is applied by default.
+Each file may have its own copyright and licenses, otherwise Apache License Version 2.0 is applied by default.

 *Assets: all assets, including but not limited to 3D objects, models, medias, are included only as examples.
 To use any of these assets may need separate licenses.
 Home Spaces,